Start9Labs/docs/src/misc-guides/firefox-guides/ca.md

 1. Give the Module Name a title, such as "System CA Trust Module".
 For the Module filename, paste in `/usr/lib/x86_64-linux-gnu/pkcs11/p11-kit-trust.so` and hit "OK".

-    ```admonish tip
+    > [!TIP]

-    The path to p11-kit-trust.so will be slightly different if your processor's architecture is not x86_64.
+    > The path to p11-kit-trust.so will be slightly different if your processor's architecture is not x86_64.
-    ```

 1. Verify that the new module shows up on the left hand side and click "OK" in the bottom right: